xeonchen/fxqrl/README.md

 # FxQRL
-FxQRL is a Firefox add-on to generate QR-code images of your current tab's URL.
+FxQRL is a Firefox add-on to turn your URLs into QR code images without network connection.